Everybody needs to have good neighbours

 If you’re a business owner in need of assistance, click here for information.

 Be Kind – Be Creative

-In response to COVID-19, Nillumbik Shire Council is releasing a series of ‘In the Time of COVID-19' employment opportunities for artists that are aimed at engaging artists in doing what they do best - responding to the world around them.
+In response to COVID-19, Nillumbik Shire Council released a series of ‘In the Time of COVID-19' employment opportunities for artists, aimed at engaging artists in doing what they do best - responding to the world around them.

 Click here for more information about 'In the Time of COVID-19'.